GoogleCloudPlatform/dataflux-client-python/README.md

 # License

-The GCS Dataflux Dataset for PyTorch has an Apache License 2.0.
+The Dataflux Python Client has an Apache License 2.0.
 Please see the [LICENSE](LICENSE) file for more information.